emberjs/rfcs/text/0000-route-data-loading.md

 Should #499 be accepted, this is a fairly straightforward and complementary change that would reduce confusion from the `model()` hook passing in a `@model` argument to a component.
 The Guides would need to be updated to use `load()` instead of `model()`, `beforeModel()`, and `afterModel()`.

+We could also include the `load()` hook in the route blueprint, returning an empty object, to make the hook more easily discoverable.

 ## Drawbacks

 In a time where a lot is changing in the Ember ecosystem, one might argue that this is too much change happening at once.